Non-Euclidean High-Order Smooth Convex Optimization: Introduction

-\paragraph{Concurrent independent work.} We note that the concurrent work \citep{adil2024convex}, independently showed primal convergence of an analogous accelerated non-Euclidean proximal algorithm.
-As opposed to them, we also introduced the notion of inexact uniformly convex regularizers and proved primal-dual convergence when we use such regularizers, as well as when we allow for the inexact implementation of the proximal oracles. \citep{adil2024convex} also apply their framework to the optimization of non-Euclidean high-order smooth convex functions by exactly solving a regularized Taylor expansion of the function.
-However, we studied the more general $q$-order $\nu$-Hölder smooth case with respect to a $p$-norm and established the optimal or near-optimal convergence, by inexactly solving a regularized Taylor expansion, for all cases $p \geq 1$, $q \geq 1$, $\nu \in (0, 1]$, where the smooth case corresponds to $\nu =1$.
-The analysis of \citep{adil2024convex} is limited to $p \geq 2$ and $q + 1 \leq p$, .
+\paragraph{Concurrent independent work.} We note that the concurrent work \citep{adil2024convex}, independently showed convergence of an analogous accelerated non-Euclidean (exact) proximal algorithm.
+As opposed to them, we also introduced the notion of inexact uniformly-convex regularizers, proved convergence when we use them, even when we have an inexact implementation of the proximal oracles, and we show our subproblems are convex for several cases. \citet{adil2024convex} also apply their framework to the optimization of non-Euclidean high-order smooth convex functions by exactly solving a regularized Taylor expansion of the function.
+However, we studied the more general $\q$-order $\nu$-H\"older smooth case with respect to a $\p$-norm and established the optimal or near-optimal convergence, by inexactly solving a regularized Taylor expansion, for all cases $\p \geq 1$, $\q \geq 1$, $\nu \in (0, 1]$, where the smooth case corresponds to $\nu =1$.
+The high-order smooth convex optimization analysis in \citep{adil2024convex} is limited to $\p \geq 2$ and $\q + 1 \geq \p$.
+On the other hand, they studied the application of this framework to $\p$-norm regression.